Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 The projects that my company manages range in budget from between $1,000,000 and $200,000,000 with between 100 and 900 cost codes depending on their size and scope.

-The project that I am proposing is to predict the budget category (Cost Code) that is associated with purchase orders created during a construction project.
+In this project I created a machine learning model to predict the budget category (Cost Code) that is associated with purchase orders (POs) created during a construction project.
-This project requires evaluating both text description and accompanying numerical data of a purchase order item to predict its category.
+This project requires evaluating both text description and accompanying numerical data of a PO  item to predict its category.
 This classification problem is similar to classifying bank transactions, this paper reviews some techniques for addressing this problem: [Automatic Classification of Bank
 Transactions](https://brage.bibsys.no/xmlui/bitstream/handle/11250/2456871/17699_FULLTEXT.pdf?sequence=1&isAllowed=y)

 *Source: Olav Eirik Ek Folkestad, Erlend Emil Nøtsund Vollset.
 "Automatic Classification of Bank Transactions."
 June 2017.
 Norwegian University of Science and Technology Department of Computer Science.*

 This paper, however, did not include any numerical transaction data in the prediction, nor did it explore using an ensemble of multiple models as I will.

+The dataset that I used for this project consisted of an export of all the purchase order items from my company's ERP system SQL database.
+The raw CSV file can be found [here](https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/raw_data/PO_Dataset.csv).
+I also used an export of the master list of cost codes and their description, found [here](https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/raw_data/Code_Master_list.csv).
+This raw dataset contains over 39,000 records.

 ### Problem Statement
----
-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_
----

 Currently, Project Coordinators on the construction site must review and assign a cost code to each item on a purchase order so it can be accounted for in the correct location of the construction project's budget.
 The Project Manager then reviews and confirms or modifies the correct cost code is selected for an item before committing it to the budget.